THE EXHIBITION

 IN THE AIR, FLYING MACHINES

-A new cultural destination in Greater Paris at the crossroads of art, science and technology, history and nature, Hangar Y opens its doors to the public on March 22, 2023 with a major inaugural exhibition organized by Art Explora Foundation, invited by Hangar Y as part of its sponsorship program, and covering the first 6 months of opening.
+A new cultural destination in Greater Paris at the crossroads of art, science and technology, history and nature, Hangar Y opens its doors to the public on March 22, 2023 with a major inaugural exhibition organized by Art Explora Foundation, invited by Hangar Y as part of its programme sponsorship program, and covering the first 6 months of opening.

 Curated by Marie-Laure Bernadac, honorary general curator and independent curator, in collaboration with Blanche de Lestrange, artistic director ofArt Explora, Dans l'air, les machines volantes pays tribute to the Hangar Y's primary function, offering a rich exploration of the history of aeronautics, with some one hundred works and archives on display: poetic paintings, installations, monumental sculptures playing on the hijacking of machines, contemplative or political videos, photographs, models and archives.